JusGu/company-icons/README.md

 # company-icons
-This is an experimental repo to see if company icons can be scraped
+This repo hosts company icons scraped from the web